circlhill-debug/pwa-route-stats/docs/METRICS.md

 - Residuals list: highlights days where actual route minutes were far above/below the prediction; use Reason tags to explain recurring outliers.
 - Toggle "Show Residuals" to sort the biggest misses (± minutes) and decide if they’re noise, weather, detours, or require baseline tweaks.
 - Export: copy the table straight into notes when coaching or reviewing past adjustments.
+- **Tag & dismiss workflow**: use the “Tag & dismiss” button to log a short reason (e.g., `flats +12`, `weather`).
+The residual is hidden, the tag is stored locally, and you can reinstate it via “Manage dismissed.”
+Tagged days feed future summaries.

 ## Smart Summary (under the title)
 - Week‑to‑date comparison (Mon..today) vs last Mon..today.